-The California Public Utilities Commission (CPUC or Commission) contracts a Third-Party Administrator (TPA) to manage the enrollment and renewal processes for LifeLine customers.
+The CPUC contracts a Third-Party Administrator (TPA) to manage the enrollment and renewal processes for LifeLine customers.
 These processes include receiving inquiries from the participating Service Providers, processing mail/paper/electronic enrollment applications and renewals, hosting and managing online application and renewal processes, and providing a helpline for customer inquiries.
 The TPA also reviews and processes the eligibility of customers and communicates the certification of eligibility to Service Providers for customers to enroll in LifeLine plans.
 Additionally, the TPA communicates to customers via print, SMS, and pre-recorded outbound messages, informing them of their enrollment and renewal processes.
 The TPA creates daily customer print files and coordinates the print and mail fulfillment process with the Office of State Publishing (OSP).
-The Communications Division collaborates with the TPA to develop program implementation guidelines related to any FCC and Commission decisions.
+The CPUC Communications Division collaborates with the TPA to develop program implementation guidelines related to any FCC and Commission decisions.
 California is one of three opt-out states that do not participate in FCC's National Verifier administered by Universal Service Administrative Company (USAC), the national TPA of the federal Lifeline program.
-The California LifeLine TPA facilitates the FCC's audits of Lifeline customer eligibility determinations and service provider customer records.
+The California LifeLine TPA facilitates the FCC's audits of Lifeline customer eligibility determinations and Service Provider customer records.
 The California LifeLine TPA manages and enhances its proprietary technology platform that runs all the federal and state programs' operational requirements.
 Therefore, the California LifeLine TPA must comply with federal and state legislation.

-Roles and Responsibilities of service providers
+Roles and Responsibilities of Service Providers

-The service providers offer eligible customers subsidized LifeLine plans, which they can choose based on their service and affordability needs.
-The service providers initiate the new enrollment process from their systems, and the TPA then determines eligibility and manages the completion of the application process.
-The service providers apply a discount to the participant's bill and submit monthly claims to the CPUC for reimbursements from the discounts granted to participants.
+The Service Providers offer eligible customers subsidized LifeLine plans, which they can choose based on their service and affordability needs.
+The Service Providers initiate the new enrollment process from their systems, and the TPA then determines eligibility and manages the completion of the application process.
+The Service Providers apply a discount to the participant's bill and submit monthly claims to the CPUC for reimbursements from the discounts granted to participants.
 California LifeLine Service Providers must meet specific FCC and California requirements demonstrating their functionality, financial and technical capabilities, compliance with customer and service quality standards, and compliance with General Order 153.
-Additionally, service providers advertise and market their LifeLine plans to prospective customers.
+Additionally, Service Providers advertise and market their LifeLine plans to prospective customers.